deleOO/yt-popularity-predictor/README.md

 ```
 python main.py
 ```
-Pick a yt random video and discover whether or not will be popular.
+Pick a random video URL on YouTube and discover whether it will be popular or not, in short and long term.
+You can now choose on your own what video will be the best for investing in ads to promote your business!

 Pay attention to select a day-old video.
 Otherwise no prediction will be provided.
 Have a good time!